Maryland 400: Mustering and engagement

 The 115th Infantry claims lineage back to the earliest militia units formed to protect the frontier of western Maryland.
 The birthdate of the unit, 14 June 1775, is also the birthdate of the United States Army.
 The first two companies to leave Maryland were rifle companies, assembled in Frederick, Maryland in the summer of 1775 under the command of Captains Michael Cresap and Thomas Price; they were organized in response to the Continental Congress' call to active duty.
 They left Frederick in August and marched 551 mi in 21 days to report to General Washington in September to support Washington's efforts to drive the British out of Boston.
 Later, Maryland militia companies, armed with older, surplus British muskets and bayonets, were formed and sent north to support Washington in New York City.

 At the Battle of Long Island, the 1st Maryland Regiment was under the command of Colonel William Smallwood.
 This unit anchored the right against British General Grant's diversionary attack.

-Lord Stirling ordered all of his troops, except a contingent of Maryland troops under the command of Major Mordecai Gist, to cross the creek.
-This group of Maryland troops became known to history as the Maryland 400, although they numbered about 260-270 men.
+Lord Stirling ordered all of his troops, except a contingent of Maryland troops under the command of Major Mordecai Gist, to cross Gowanus Creek (salt marsh).
+This group of Maryland troops became known to history as the Maryland 400, although they numbered about 260 to 270 men.
 Stirling and Gist led the troops in a rear-guard action against the overwhelming numbers of British troops which surpassed 2,000 troops supported by two cannon.
 Stirling and Gist led the Marylanders in two attacks against the British who were in fixed positions in and in front of the Vechte-Cortelyou House.
-After the last assault the remaining troops retreated across the Gowanus Creek.
+After the last assault the remaining troops retreated across the creek.
 Some of the men who tried to cross the marsh were bogged down in the mud under musket fire and others who could not swim were captured.
 Stirling was surrounded and, unwilling to surrender to the British, broke through the British lines to von Heister's Hessians and surrendered to them.
 More than 100 men were captured and 256 killed, practically wiping the regiment out in the assaults in front of the Old Stone House.
 Fewer than a dozen made it back to the American lines.
 Washington, watching from a redoubt on nearby Cobble Hill (intersection of today's Court Street and Atlantic Avenue), was to have said, "Good God, what brave fellows I must this day lose!".

 Many of the officers of the Maryland 400 were admitted as original members of The Society of the Cincinnati or became eligible for representation by a living descendant after the "Rule of 1854" was adopted by the Society as a way to revive the membership.